Tampere Ice Hall, FINLAND

 Review and pictures by Marko Syrjala

-The set list was quite well chosen.
-It?s true that there wasn?t too many surprises but most of the crowd was surely pleased.
-Personally I would like to hear some more ?classic Whitesnake?.
-How about doing ?Lovehunter?, ?Young Blood? or ?Rough ?n Ready? next time?
-Also why to reject all the stuff from latest albums?
-For example ?Restless Heart? would be a nice addition in the set list?
-Blaah? you will never get everything you want to?
-Wholly this concert wasn?t perfect but a really good one.
-Please do a new album sometime and come back soon, alright?
+The setlist was quite well chosen.
+Indeed, there weren’t too many surprises, but most of the crowd was indeed pleased.
+Personally, I would like to hear some more “classic Whitesnake.”
+How about adding something like; “Lovehunter,” “Young Blood,” or “Rough N Ready” next time?
+Also, why reject all the stuff from the latest albums?
+For example, “Restless Heart” would be an excellent addition to the setlist?
+Blah!
+You will never get everything you want to?
+Wholly this concert wasn’t perfect but a perfect one.
+Please do a new album some time and come back soon, alright?

-Special thanx to Ritva V??n?nen from Welldone Agengy and Promotion Oy and to Jussi Santalahti from Partysan Concert Promotion to get this review done!
+Special thanks to Ritva Väänäen from Welldone Agency and Promotion Oy and Jussi Santalahti from Partysan Concert Promotion for getting this review done!

 Is This Love

 Ain’t No Love In The Heart Of The City